 Greek Yogurt

-Yogurt is a good source of protein and calcium, both of which are important for maintaining healthy blood sugar levels.
+Yogurt is a good source of protein and calcium, which are great for maintaining healthy blood sugar levels.
 It's also a great way to get some probiotics into your diet.
 Look for yogurt that has at least 15 grams of protein per serving.

-Your best option is low-fat Greek yogurt, plain Greek yogurt, or unsweetened yogurt.
-For a healthy breakfast that keeps your blood sugar levels stable, you can top your yogurt with chia seeds and flax seeds.
+Your best options are low-fat Greek yogurt, plain Greek yogurt, or unsweetened yogurt.
+For a healthy breakfast that stabilizes your blood sugar levels, top your yogurt with chia and flax seeds.

 Fruit

-Fresh fruit makes a delicious and nutritious breakfast, especially if you're trying to lose weight or manage diabetes.
-Choose fresh fruit that is lower in sugar, such as berries, apples, grapefruit, nectarines, plums, or oranges.
+Fresh fruit makes a delicious and nutritious breakfast, especially if you want to lose weight or manage diabetes.
+Choose fruit that is lower in sugar, such as berries, apples, grapefruit, nectarines, plums, oranges.

 Bread

-Bread can be a quick and easy breakfast option, but make sure to choose whole grain varieties whenever possible.
-Bread is a good source of fiber and carbohydrates, both of which are important for people with diabetes.
+Bread can be a quick and easy breakfast option, but choose whole-grain varieties whenever possible.
+Bread is a good source of fiber and carbohydrates, which are important for people with diabetes.

-When it comes to bread, whole grain bread or sprouted grain bread should be your go-to option.
+When it comes to bread, whole-grain or sprouted-grain bread should be your go-to option.
 Whole grains contain fiber and other nutrients that will keep you feeling full throughout the morning.
-You can also use whole-grain toast to make healthy sandwiches filled with veggies and lean meats such as turkey breast or chicken breast.
+You can also use whole-grain toast to make healthy sandwiches filled with veggies and lean meats such as turkey or chicken breast.

-Other breakfast ideas are adding avocado slices on top of your sandwich is a great way to increase those all-important monounsaturated fats.
-Avocado contains healthy fats and has no effect on your blood sugars.
+Another breakfast idea is adding avocado slices to your sandwich to increase monounsaturated fats.
+Avocados contain healthy fats and do not affect blood sugars.

-If you like sweetness, adding some nut butter like almond butter or peanut butter can also be a good way to get some extra protein and healthy fats into your breakfast.
+If you like sweetness, adding nut butter, such as almond or peanut butter, can also be a good way to add extra protein and healthy fats to your breakfast.

 Snack Bars

-As a quick snack during or after your breakfast, you can enjoy a snack bar.
+Enjoy a snack bar as a quick snack during or after your breakfast.
 Snack bars are a great way to get energy and nutrients without the sugar rush.
-Look for snack bars that contain at least 15 grams of protein, as well as fiber and healthy fats.
+Look for snack bars that contain at least 15 grams of protein, fiber, and healthy fats.

 Low Carb Smoothie

-You can use a mix of avocado, unsweetened almond milk, and low-fat Greek yogurt.
-You can add a sweetener for diabetics like stevia.
-Add protein powder for an extra protein boost.
+A mix of avocado, unsweetened almond milk, and low-fat Greek yogurt can do the trick.
+Instead of added sugar, alternative sweeteners like stevia can come in handy.
+You can also add some protein powder for an extra protein boost.

 Simple Breakfast Tips for People With Diabetes